parvezakhtar01/parvezakhtar01/README.md

 - 👋 Hi, I’m Parvez
-- 👀 I’m interested in problem solving.
-- 📫 How to reach me at parvez@kuttl.in
+- 📫 Reach me at parvez@kuttl.in

 <!---
 parvezakhtar01/parvezakhtar01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.